 - The addresses to which required documents are to be submitted

 - Use of the Document Submission Identification Form for submitting all documents

 - Deadlines for completing the online application and submitting required documents

 Note that requirements differ for domestic applicants and international applicants.

-The deadline for submitting an application via CSU Mentor for Fall 2016 is TBA
+The deadline for submitting an application via Cal State Apply (http://calstate.edu/apply) for Fall 2018 is March 1st, 2018.

 In your application to the General Sociology MA, use this application code: 22081